GlasslabGames/nameBasedXml.scala/README.md

 > a match { case <a><b/></a> => () }
 > ```

-### Pattern matching

-This approach does not support XML pattern matching.

 ## Alternative approach

-XML initialization can be implemented in a special string interpolation as `xml"<x/>"` .
+XML initialization can be implemented in a special string interpolation as `xml"<x/>"`, which can be implemented in a macro library.
 The pros and cons of these approaches are list in the following table:

 ||symbol-based XML literals in Scala 2.12|name-based XML literals in this proposal|`xml` string interpolation|
 | --- | --- | --- | --- |